andre-ye/uni/docs/math/math-126/lecture.md

 - The interval for the Taylor series for $$\frac{1}{1-x}$$ is $$-1 < x < 1$$, $$x \neq 0$$.
 - Conventional form - start with the sigma sum, pull out sign indicators, expand exponents.

+---

+## Week 9 Friday
+- Find connection - substitution, constant pulling, integration, or differentiation.
+- A Taylor series must be a power series - no other forms accepted.
+-